brooklynrail/brooklynrail-platform/content/events/2020/11/radical-poetry-reading-with-cole-swensen.md

     event_bio: "Ghazal Mosadeq is a poet and translator.
 She is the founder of Pamenar Press, an independent cross-cultural, multi-lingual publisher based in UK, Canada and Iran. "
+  - person: cole-swensen
+    event_bio: Cole Swensen has published 17 volumes of poetry and a collection of critical essays, Noise That Stays Noise.
+A book of hybrid poem-essays, Art in Time, is coming out from Nightboat in the spring.
+A former Guggenheim Fellow, she has been a finalist for the National Book Award and has been awarded the Iowa Poetry Prize, the SF State Poetry Center Book Award, and the National Poetry Series.
+She has also translated over 20 volumes of poetry, prose, and art criticism from French and won the 2004 PEN USA Award in Literary Translation.
 date: 2020-11-11T13:00:00-0500
 end_date: 2020-11-11T14:00:00-0500
 series: 171